iltommi/qdb-documentation/source/1.1.3/tutorials/tut_quick.rst

 An installation tutorial for people with very little time
 *********************************************************

-A minimal quasardb setup requires deploying the quasardb daemon (qdbd executable) on a server and making sure that the client can access it.
+A minimal quasardb setup requires deploying the quasardb daemon on a single server and making sure that the client can access it.

 .. important::
     A valid license is required to run the daemon (see :doc:`../license`).
-The path to the license file is specified by the ``--license-file`` option (see :doc:`../reference/qdbd`).
+In the examples below, we will use the default path and filename of "qdb_license.txt".
+Ensure your license file is properly named and placed in same folder as qdbd before continuing.

 Installing a quasardb daemon in three steps